dominiksta/Dmnk.Toolkit/src/Dmnk.Blazor.Mvvm/_namespace.md

 pattern.
 It makes no assumptions about the implementation of the ViewModel, only that it must implement `INotifyPropertyChanged` and that commands implement `ICommand`.

+ViewModels are registered with their Views via DI using `ViewModelRegistration`.
+The `ViewModelRegistry` resolves both closed and open-generic registrations.
+Use the `[ViewModelFor]` attribute together with the source generator (see
+<xref:Dmnk.Blazor.Mvvm.SourceGen>) to have registrations emitted automatically.

 ## Example

 ```csharp